mathjax/MathJax-test/web/docs/source/installation.rst

 Conversely, if you choose a template in fast configuration, the testing framework will try to find a host corresponding to the requested operating system.

+The test machines should be kept up-to-date, essentially by upgrading the latest versions of software components (browsers, fonts, plugins, selenium server etc).
+Also, to test MathJax updates one often has to clear cache and cookies.
+Unfortunately, no interface is available yet to perform all these tasks.
+One has to do it manually.